top of page

 1 teaspoon rose water

 Split the melon in half and discard the seeds.
 Cut the melon into wedges and cut the skin off.
 Put most of the melon, keeping a couple of slices, into a blender with the sugar and lime juice.
-Blend till very smooth.
-Taste for sweetness and for a hint of tartness.
+Blend until very smooth—taste for sweetness and a hint of tartness.
 The sugar should accent the melon and not overpower it.

-Place in the freezer and toss with a fork every 2 hours fir the first 5 hours and the very hour till you have a granular ice.
+Place in the freezer and toss with a fork every 2 hours for the first 5 hours and every hour until you have granular ice.